 The Candlelight series is coming to several spectacular venues across The Golden City this season.
-Get ready for hundreds of flickering candles, talented musicians, and an unforgetable ambience to be created in some of San Francisco’s most treasured and historic spaces.
-Listen to your favorite modern-day hits in the classical form or revisit timeless compositions by geniuses such as Vivaldi.
+Get ready for thousands of flickering candles, talented musicians, and an unforgettable ambiance to be created in some of San Francisco’s most treasured and historic spaces.
+Listen to your favorite modern-day hits in the classical form or revisit timeless film soundtracks.

-This year’s lineup of Candlelight concerts will take place at the International Art Museum of America, Grace Cathedral, St. Ignatius Church, Great Star Theater, and the iconic Chabot Space and Science Center.
-With a variety of breathtaking venues and diverse performances to choose from, you’re sure to find the perfect live music experience in San Fran.
+This year’s lineup of Candlelight concerts will take place at the International Art Museum of America, St. Ignatius Church, and The Chan National Queer Arts Center.
+With a variety of breathtaking venues and diverse performances to choose from, you’re sure to find the perfect live music experience in San Francisco.

 International Art Museum of America: Exquisite Beauty